Return to Common Sense

 - References (source list).

-Read these twelve selected references to understand the source of many of the ideas:
+Read these twenty selected sites daily to understand the source of many of the ideas:

 - American Thinker @ www.americanthinker.com